pschool-in/curriculum/content/grammar/new-topics/sentence-4.md

 State whether the following sentences are true or false. (title)
 ```
 True:
-Subject is what we are talking about.
+The subject is what we are talking about.
-Verb is the action word.
+The verb is the action word.
-Subject and verb should agree with other in number.
+Subject and verb should agree with others in number.

 False:
-Subject is the action word.
+The subject is the action word.
-Verb is that we are talking about.
+The verb is what we are talking about.
 Subject and verb should agree with each other in quality.
 ```